 '''

 (asdf:defsystem "spatial-trees"

 :components

 ((:module "base"

 :pathname ""

 :components

 ((:file "package")

 (:file "basedefs" :depends-on ("package"))

 (:file "rectangles" :depends-on ("package"))))

 (:module tree-impls

 :depends-on ("base")

 :pathname ""

 :components

 ((:file "r-trees")

 (:file "greene-trees" :depends-on ("r-trees"))

 (:file "rstar-trees" :depends-on ("r-trees"))

 (:file "rplus-trees" :depends-on ("r-trees"))

 (:file "x-trees" :depends-on ("r-trees" "rstar-trees"))))

 (:module viz

 :depends-on ("base")

 :pathname ""

 :components

+((:static-file "spatial-tree-viz.lisp")))

+(:module tests

+:depends-on ("base")

+:pathname ""

+:components

+((:static-file "spatial-tree-test.lisp")))

+(:static-file "LICENCE")

+(:static-file "TODO")))

 '''

-All of the files in the tree-impls module are at the top level, instead of in a tree-impls/subdirectory.
+All of the files in the tree-impls module are at the top level, instead of in a tree-impls/ subdirectory.

 Note that the argument to :pathname can be either a pathname object or a string.
 A pathname object can be constructed with the #p"foo/bar/" syntax, but this is discouraged because the results of parsing a namestring are not portable.
-A pathname can only be portably constructed with such syntax as #.(make-pathname:directory'(:relative "foo" "bar")), and similarly the current directory can only be portably specified as #.(make-pathname:directory'(:relative)).
+A pathname can only be portably constructed with such syntax as #.(make-pathname :directory '(:relative "foo" "bar"), and similarly the current directory can only be portably specified as #.(make-pathname :directory '(:relative)).
 However, as of ASDF 2, you can portably use a string to denote a pathname.
 The string will be parsed as a /-separated path from the current directory, such that the empty string "" denotes the current directory, and "foo/bar" (no trailing / required in the case of modules) portably denotes the same subdirectory as above.
 When files are specified, the last /-separated component is interpreted either as the name component of a pathname (if the component class specifies a pathname type), or as a name component plus optional dot-separated type component (if the component class doesn't specifies a pathname type).